catmaid/circuitmap/README.md

 When ready, press <kbd>Fetch autoseg skeleton and synapses at location</kbd> in the *Circuit Map widget*.
 This will kick off a background task on the server that fetches the closest segmentation fragment along with its synapses.
 Typically, this process takes not longer than a few seconds.
-Depending on the setup of the CATMAID instance, the front-end will refresh automatically, once the data is ready (if [WebSockets/ASGI](https://catmaid.readthedocs.io/en/stable/websockets.html) is enabled).
-Alternatively the current view can be reloaded by clicking on the *Tracing Tool* icon.
-After a refresh, the new skeleton should appear and can be used like any other skeleton.
+After a refresh (either automatically if set up or manually by reloading the *Tracing Tool*, the new skeleton should appear and can be used like any other skeleton.

 ### Fetching partner fragments